 How Much UM/UIM Coverage Should Drivers in Georgia Carry?

-UM/UIM coverage helps pay for your damages if you are hit by a driver without insurance or who wasn’t carrying the minimum insurance requirements.
+UM/UIM coverage helps pay for your damages if the driver who hits you does not have insurance or doesn’t carry the minimum insurance requirements.
 According to Geico, all drivers in Georgia must carry at least:

 - $25,000 Bodily Injury Liability coverage per person